gustofied/OWL/README.md

 <h4 align="left">Research</h4>

 <p align="left">
     OWL is a conintous research project.
 Owl maps out key practitioners and research labs, relevant papers, general knowledge, and tools/services of use.
 Opinions and discussions, articles and tweets.
 OWL is explorative, and loves to stay up-to-date, but also has a <b>taste</b>.
 It also knows he should focus, not have too broad of a scope, he knows he should only follow experts.
-Will OWL do what he is set out to do.
+Will OWL do what he is set out to do. hmm, hard, so we split it.

 In [NEST/one](./nest/one) you will find learnings/research/diaries directly realted to OWL: